Statistics

 of Leguminous crops department sowing the collection on the experimental field

-of Leguminous Plants on the experimental field near the city Pushkin Doctor
+of Leguminous Plants on the experimental field near the city Pushkin Genetic research includes that on analysis of genetic

 of agricultural science Rausa Ch.